Mattress Warranty Frequently Asked Questions

-Because warranties are designed to protect against manufacturing defects, the company that made the product, not the company that sells them, provides the warranty.
+Because warranties are designed to protect against manufacturing defects, the company that made the product, not the company that sells it, provides the warranty.
 Although Sleep Train does not carry the warranties on the products we sell, we do provide our customers with a 100-day trial period.
-This trial period gives the customer the opportunity to exchange or receive a full refund for the price of the bed within the first 100-days of ownership if they are unhappy with their initial selection.
+This trial period gives the customer the opportunity to exchange or receive a full refund for the price of the bed within the first 100 days of ownership if they are unhappy with their initial selection.

 What are the warranty requirements?

 - Your mattress must be free of any stains, rips, tears, or damage.

 - Your mattress must meet the guidelines set by each manufacturer as detailed in their warranty card.

 What happens if my bed is found to be defective?